The Challenge

 Evaluated 30+ AI tools across features, pricing, and UX patterns

-20-page comprehensive report
+20-page competitive landscape report

 User Interviews